lb3361/gigatron-lcc/src/gigatron.md

 # in the sequence gramma
 # -- lddr represent a frame offset
 # -- addr represent a simple address (equivalent to con)
-# -- zddr represent a zero page address (equivalent to con8)
+# -- zddr represent a zero page address (equivalent to conB)
 lddr: ADDRLP2 "%a+%F"
 lddr: ADDRFP2 "%a+%F"
 addr: ADDRGP2 "%a"